top of page

 NDR Fighting

-NDR's primary mission is to fund research that will bring about new treatments to those suffering from neurodegenerative diseases.
+NDR's primary mission is to bring about new treatments to those suffering from neurodegenerative diseases.

 To accomplish our mission, we work closely with researchers across the globe who share the same values: working toward a higher quality of life for patients and putting an end to ALS.